 This study used a convenience sampling method where respondents are selected because of their convenient accessibility and proximity to the research.
 An online survey from was used as the quantitative data collection instrument.
 The survey contains 3 parts.
-The first part was to obtain their demographic details.
-Meanwhile, part two was to investigate the students' perceptions on the learning tool.
-There are 3 aspects to be evaluated based on perceptions, which are package screen, terminology and system information as well as perceived usefulness.
-The last part was to evaluate the students' readiness in utilizing the learning tool in classroom for solving vector calculus problems.
-Students were also asked to report their perception and readiness for the tool to be implemented in class.
+The first part was to obtain their

 There are a number of measurement instruments available as reported by Ann and Doculan (2016) in assessing the level e-learning of readiness.
 But in this study, the model used was established by Aydın and Tasci (2005).
-Akaslan and Law (2011) and also Ünal et al. (2014) adopted this model in their study.
-This model is adaptable because both E-Learning and our learning tool can be considered as instructional content delivered by electronic technology.
+Akaslan and Law (2011) and also Ünal et al., (2014) adopted this model in their study.
+This model is adaptable because both e-learning and our learning tool can be considered as instructional content delivered by electronic technology.
 The survey items were measured based on 5-point Likert scale together with some free text boxes for the students to answer some subjective questions.
 The Likert scale of 1 being "Very Disagree" and 5 refers to "Very Agree".
 The model developed by Aydın and Tasci (2005) defines a mean score of less than 3.40 as low level of readiness and requires a lot more work or some work to be done.
-A mean score in between 3.41 to 4.20 is categorized as a satisfactory level of readiness but requires a few improvement.
+A mean score in between 3.41 to 4.20 is categorised as a satisfactory level of readiness but requires a few improvement.
 Meanwhile, a score more than 4.21 shows a very good level of readiness.
 Thus, based on this model, the anticipated level of readiness for the learning tool to be implemented is with a mean score of 3.41, which was determined by 4 intervals of readiness with 5 levels in Likert scale.